aws-samples/DigiDhan-GenAI-FSI-LendingSolution-India/README.md

-## Streamlining Workflow Orchestration with Amazon Bedrock Agent Chaining: A Digital Insurance Agent Example

-This github repo goes with this [article](https://community.aws/content/2aVhjeNXvQKS1RBv8sskcmYbz7r) :
+## Digital Lending Assitant powered by Amazon Bedrock Agent: DigiDhan

 ### Deploy the solution
-This project is built using the [AWS Cloud Development Kit (CDK)](https://aws.amazon.com/cdk/) on AWS Cloud9 IDE.
-See [CDK setup on Cloud9](https://docs.aws.amazon.com/cloud9/latest/user-guide/sample-cdk.html#sample-cdk-install-nodejs) for additional details and prerequisites on Cloud 9.
+This project is built using the [AWS Cloud Development Kit (CDK)](https://aws.amazon.com/cdk/).
 - For refernce here are the versions of node and aws cdk that have been used.
 - Node.js: v20.16.0
 - [AWS CDK](https://github.com/aws/aws-cdk/releases/tag/v2.143.0): 2.143.0